rsdoiel/antenna/science_and_technology.md

 ---

-## Odds of asteroid 2024 YR4 hitting Earth creep upward
+## Odds of city-killer asteroid 2024 YR4 hitting Earth creep upward

-date: 2025-02-19, updated: 2025-02-19, from: The Register (UK I.T.
+date: 2025-02-19, updated: 2025-02-20, from: The Register (UK I.T.
 News)

-<h4>It&#39;s probably fine</h4> <p>As the risk corridor narrows for asteroid 2024 YR4, the possibility of a collision with Earth have increased.…</p>
+<h4>It&#39;s probably fine</h4> <p>As the risk corridor narrows for asteroid 2024 YR4, the possibility of a collision with Earth in 2032 has increased.…</p>

 <br>